 Any special arrangements required by visitors or public to be ascertained, where practicable, before arrival to the premises or site.
 This may include special access requirements, or language arrangements.
-Safety signs may need to be in a language easily understood by those who are targeted.
 The Contract/Project Manager must also consider special needs of the visually impaired.